 - Connection with community

-The research themes that guide the university towards its top five goal are (2012 Strategic Research Plan):
+The Strategic Research Plan identifies three major priorities that will guide the university towards its top five goal:

 The University of Calgary attracts and nurtures the talent that drives new knowledge creation, improves lives and betters our world.
 In this rich learning environment, the university serves over 31,000 students in more than 200 undergraduate, graduate and professional degree programs, and provides the community with diverse lifelong learning opportunities.
 International study, volunteer, work, and research programs provide global context while promoting diversity and excellence in learning, teaching and research.